mattbradley/stubble/README.md

 =======

 A super simple URL shortening app written in Ruby using Sinatra, Slim, and MongoDB.
-Use it as a baseline for your own URL shortening service or as an example project when learning Ruby, Sinatra, Slim, or MongoDB.
+Use it as a foundation for your own URL shortening service or as an example project when learning Ruby, Sinatra, Slim, or MongoDB.

 * [Sinatra](http://www.sinatrarb.com/): web framework that handles routing and